Embark (transit authority): Link

 An unusual aspect of Embark was the Link program, which is a combination of owl service and paratransit service.
 Since regularly scheduled routes operate only until about 8pm local time, and not at all Sundays, Link provides nominally fixed route service from 7 pm until 12 midnight Monday through Saturday, and Sunday from 7 am until 7 pm.
 The four routes may however, deviate by as much as three-quarters of a mile from the fixed route if the customer notifies Embark by 4 pm the day before (or by 12 noon Saturday for Monday service).
 An additional fee will be charged in that instance, but customers using the fixed stops will be charged the normal fare.

 The Link was discontinued in April 2014 as Embark began extending hours on 5 routes (see below), as well as adding Sunday and holiday service on most bus routes in 2019.

+Fleet

+As of early 2024, the Embark OKC fleet consists of 71 buses: 62 fixed-route buses and nine RAPID BRT buses.
+The fleet consists of 58% CNG buses, 37% diesel buses, 2% hybrid buses and 3% electric buses, with a goal to become 100% alternative-fueled fleet by 2025.
+The fleet has an average age of 7.7 years (revenue), with an average of 367,386 lifetime miles per vehicle.
+Much of the current Embark fleet can be referenced in the table below.

+Oklahoma River Cruises

+EMBARK operates Oklahoma River Cruises, a ferry service on the Oklahoma River, which provides public service seasonally from April to November.
+The service also operates private charter cruises.

+The service operates from five landings at Meridian Avenue, Stockyards City, Exchange Avenue, Bricktown, and Regatta Park.
+A sixth landing at the First Americans Museum is planned.